Jginste8/Jginste8.github.io/README.md

     <h1><u>Eloheh Healthcare Products</u></h1>

-    <p><span class="important">Welcome to Eloheh's Products Page!</span> We are proud to offer a wide variety of healthcare products designed to promote holistic wellness and preventive care.
+    <p><span class="important">Welcome to Eloheh's Products!</span> We are proud to offer a wide variety of healthcare products designed to promote wellness and preventive care.
 Our mission is to help individuals lead healthier lives through accessible, reliable, and innovative healthcare solutions.</p>

     <h2><i>Product Categories:</i></h2>